mini-kep/parser-rosstat-kep/src/python-minimal/README.md

 Pseudocode
 ==========

-1. split incoming CSV file to tables
+1. split incoming CSV file to tables, containign header text lines and data
 2. repeat for all given parsing instruction:
+   -  a. apply parsing instructions to limit block of tables
-    - a. apply parsing instructions to block of tables to obtain variable labels (variable names and units of measurement)
+    - b. apply parsing instructions to table headers in block of tables to obtain variable labels (variable names and units of measurement)
-    - b. check all expected variable variable are found
+    - c. check all expected variable labels are found
-    - c. save parsed tables to queue of parsed tables
+    - d. save parsed tables to queue of parsed tables
 3. emit datapoints from queue of parsed tables
 4. create pandas dataframes by frequency
-5. check values in from parsed tables
+5. check values in dataframes by control points

 TODOS
 =====